Betty Ford: Departure from the White House

-During the period after the election, Ford postponed scheduled plans to give her slated successor, Rosalyn Carter, a tour of the White House.
-Unknown to Carter at the time, this was likely due to Ford’s fragility caused by her prescription drug abuse.
+During the period after the election, Ford postponed scheduled plans to give her slated successor, Rosalynn Carter, a tour of the White House.
+Unknown to Carter at the time, this was likely due to Ford's fragility caused by her prescription drug abuse.
 When Ford attempted to postpone the plans a second time, President-elect Carter called the White House and threatened to make a fuss in the news if the tour was not held as planned.
-Ford capitulated and have a brief, but cordial, tour of the White House to Rosalyn Carter on November 22, 1976, coinciding with President-elect Carter’s White House meeting with President Ford.
+Ford capitulated and gave a brief, but cordial, tour of the White House to Rosalynn Carter on November 22, 1976, coinciding with President-elect Carter's White House meeting with President Ford.

 On January 19, 1977, her last full day as first lady, Betty Ford used her training as a Martha Graham dancer to jump up on the Cabinet Room table.
 White House photographer David Hume Kennerly took a photo of her on the table.
 Gerald Ford did not know about or see the photo until 1994.
 A Ford family friend said that President Ford "about fell off his chair" when he saw the photo for the first time.
 The photo was subsequently published and is regarded as an "iconic" photograph of Ford's time as First Lady.
 Kennerly has touted the image as both capturing Ford's personality and being a symbolic image showing the feminist first lady posing in what had been a space occupied predominantly by white men.